 Atlas Living lab

-The modernized Atlas building will also become a living lab for the Intelligent Lighting Institute (ILI) to research and test intelligent lighting (SAD-free environment).
+The modernized Atlas building is also a living lab for the Intelligent Lighting Institute (ILI) to research and test intelligent lighting (SAD-free environment).

 The European Union has given subsidy to make the Atlas building the most sustainable education building in the world.
 The building has to serve as an example in the field of sustainable renovation.

-Atlas will be possible thanks to a contribution of these parties.
+Atlas has been made possible thanks to a contribution of these parties.